ZwelishaNgcongo/medical-app_zwelisha_ngcongo/med-doc/README.md

  Health Diary:
  1. User is able to get note of their daily activities and is able to delete entry at a later stage.

+BMI Calculator
+1. Calculates weight vs height to determine if individaul  is in a good condition obesse vs underweight vs in good weight.